About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 But the issue persists and arguably has gotten worse, with increasingly alarming reports of high levels of burnout—between 34% and 54% physicians and nurses report symptoms—and suicides.

-To address the problem, the National Academies of Science, Engineering, and Medicine (NAM) established a 17-member committee […]
+To address the problem, the National Academies of Science, Engineering, and Medicine (NAM) established a 17-member committee to review the research […]

 Why the Recruitment Experience of Foreign-Educated Nurses Matters for Us All